 Euro NCAP MPDB Frontal Crash Workshop

-In 2020 Euro NCAP will introduce the MPDB (Moving Progressive Deformable Barrier) frontal crash.
-With this new crash test, Euro NCAP wants to assess not only the self-protection of vehicles, but also partner protection, i.e. compatibility.
+In 2020 Euro NCAP introduced the MPDB (Moving Progressive Deformable Barrier) frontal crash.
+With this new crash test, Euro NCAP wants to assess not only the self-protection of vehicles, but also partner protection, i. e. compatibility.
 The new test procedure poses a number of challenges: the test with 2 moving objects (vehicle + barrier car) is much more demanding than a test against the crash block.
 In addition there is the use of the new THOR dummy.
 Due to the new compatibility evaluation, the test evaluation also goes beyond the previous scope.
 For example, the energy input into the barrier and the deformation pattern must be evaluated.
 The MPDB Workshop shows the new test procedure from test preparation (trolley, barrier and dummy seating).
 The workshop will be held at the ADAC Technical Centre in Landsberg, where the new test procedure was developed to a large extent, and will ensure the greatest possible practical relevance.

 Who should attend?